-FoodCorps is grateful to all our supporters and partners in the 2019–2020 program year.
-Below is a selection of key corporate, foundation, and government partners.
-We are also honored by the generous support of the many individual donors who keep our work moving forward.
+FoodCorps is grateful to all our supporters and partners in the 2020–2021 program year.
+Below are key corporate, foundation, and government partners.
+We are also honored by the generous support of the many individual donors (although not listed here) who keep our work moving forward.
 Your investment in FoodCorps supports school communities to shape a brighter future for all children.
 Thank you.

 Hero for Healthy Kids

 Partner for Healthy Kids